WilliamBidle/williambidle.github.io/docs/_posts/2022-12-04-Fun-with-Autoencoders.md

 decoder = Model(encoded_input, decoder_layer(encoded_input))
 ```

 Great!
 So we take a 32 feature input, compress it down to 2 features, and then back to 32 for the output.
-Now we just need need to compile our model, where we will use the _adam_ optimizer as well as _binary_crossentropy_
+Now we just need need to compile our model, where we will use the _adam_ optimizer as well as _binary_crossentropy_.

 ```python
 autoencoder.compile(optimizer='adam', loss = 'binary_crossentropy') # compile the model
 ```

+Finally let's fit our model to our training data, and use the test data for validation.
+Just to keep training time light I will use a _batch_size_ of 100 and only train for 10 _epochs_.

 ```python
 autoencoder.fit(train,